markhj/php-tendency/README.md

 1, increasing the likelihood of that outcome.

-The ultimate purpose of extensions is to sway the mean in negative or positive direction, thus affecting the final outcome.
+The ultimate purpose of extensions is to sway the mean in negative or positive direction, creating bias towards a specific outcome.

 ### Creating an extension